Joker282855/blogger-tech/README.md

 Blogger Tech

 # Description:
-This challenge asked us to make a tech blog where people can post blogs along with allowing clients to add comments.
-This challenge helped us combine all the skills we had learned on the backend side.
+For challenge fourteen I was asked to make a tech blog where developers of all skills levels can post about

 # Assignment Tasks:
 1. When the user visits the site they are presented with a website that shows them exisitng blog posts, a navigation bar on the dashboard and a login page